knjk04/covid19/README.md

 1. Apply Django database migrations: `python manage.py migrate`
 1. Start and run the development server: `python src/backend/covid19/manage.py runserver`

+# Access database

 To access the database via `http://127.0.0.1:8000/admin/`:
 1. Create a superuser: `python manage.py createsuperuser`
 1. Login using the username and password you created

+To access psql of the running database container:
+1. Find the container ID: `docker ps -a`
+1. `docker exec -it <container_id> psql -U dbuser -d covid19 --password`
+1. Enter in the database password: `dbpassword`